twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 3 Notes.md

 - buy less poor people food when you get money

 ## Prices of Related Goods
-**Substitutes**: Goods and services that can be used for the same purpos
+**Substitutes**: Goods and services that can be used for the same purpose
 - ex. such as athletic shoes and casual shoes
 - Two goods are substitutes of one another if, when you buy more of one, you buy less of the other.
 - A decrease in the price of a substitute causes the demand curve for a good to shift to the left.
 An increase in the price of a substitute causes the demand curve for a good to shift to the right.